 - Use breast milk lotion rather than numbing creams to relieve the area.

-- Try pumping instead – you may find this less painful than having your baby on the breast, and emptying your breast will ensure your milk supply doesn’t suddenly drop in one of both of your breasts (see our explanation of supply and demand above).
+- Try pumping instead – you may find this less painful than having your baby on the breast, and emptying your breast will ensure your supply doesn’t suddenly drop in one of both of your breasts (see our explanation of supply and demand above).

 Other Tips On How To Increase Milk Supply